IkeB108/P5-TileRenderer-Library/Instructions_HowTo_withLVLLVL.md

 Then, in your `draw` loop...

 2. Create or retrieve a text graphic using [`getTextGraphic()`](Instructions_withLVLLVL.md#getTextGraphic)
+    - First argument: the text you wish to display *(a new graphic will be created every time this text changes)*
+    - Second argument (required): an object containing settings for the graphic, including a textColor.
+[See here.](Instructions_withLVLLVL.md#getTextGraphic)
 3. Call the graphic's [`update()`](Instructions_withLVLLVL.md#update) method so that it will start or continue rendering
 4. Draw the graphic to the canvas using p5's `image()` function
 5. Remember to [prevent memory leakage with `deleteUnusedGraphics`](Instructions_HowTo_withLVLLVL.md#important-how-to-prevent-memory-leakage-with-deleteunusedgraphics)